uldtot/wcioShop/README.md

 # wcioShop (This really needs a better name)

-Status of this project can be seen here (estimated)
+The status of this project can be seen here (estimated)

 Catalog mode: ![70%](https://progress-bar.xyz/70)